tdwg/website/conferences/2023/session-list/index.md

 This symposium provides a platform to bring together active players in the field from across the continent to share their experiences and perspectives.
 Participants will have the opportunity to learn about interesting projects from across Asia, including novel approaches to data management, innovative tools, and new models for sharing and integrating biodiversity data.
 Additionally, the symposium will facilitate discussions on the challenges and opportunities of biodiversity informatics in Asia, such as the need for improved data quality and accessibility, the importance of engaging local communities in data mobilization efforts, and the potential of emerging technologies in biodiversity research.

 {:id="sym15"}
-### SYM 15 Taxonomic backbone and catalogs: Solutions, workflows, and challenges
+### SYM15 Taxonomic backbone and catalogs: Solutions, workflows, and challenges

 Session type
 : Symposium (unsolicited presentations considered)